figure002/nextwall/README.md

 `./configure; make; make install` should configure, build, and install this package.

-If you're building `nextwall` from the Git repository, you need to use GNU Autotools to bring the package to autoconfiscated state before the above commands can be excuted.
-This can be done with the shell commands `aclocal; autoconf; automake -a`.
+If you're building `nextwall` from the Git repository, you first need to use GNU Autotools to make the GNU Build System files before the above commands work.
+This can be done with the shell command `autoreconf --install`.

 ## Usage